Akiyama-kun

 Akiyama-kun (秋山くん) is a Japanese manga series written and illustrated by Aiko Nobara, serialized in Fusion Product's Baby since 2009.
 The series has been reprinted by Tokyo Mangasha and it has been collected in three tankōbon volumes as of January 2019.
 A series of two Drama CDs have also been released.

 Plot

-When freshman high school student Daisuke Shiba confesses to his delinquent upperclassman Yūji Akiyama in front of all of Akiyama's friends, getting beat up and ridiculed would maybe be understandable.
+When freshman high school student Daisuke Shiba confesses to his delinquent upperclassman Yūji Akiyama in front of all of Akiyama's friends, getting beaten up and ridiculed would be understandable.
 But the events that follow are nowhere near what any of them would expect, as Shiba ends up starting a relationship with Akiyama.